 - When a customer orders 10 products, they are charged €30 each.
 The second quantity bracket for 10-19 products is now cheaper than the sale price of €35.

-When using multiple currencies, only the rules for the currency the customer is using (which is usually based on what site/domain/URL they are using) are evaluated.
-So if your customer is in the EUR site which charges €35 for the sale, even if you have USD pricing that's cheaper (e.g. $25 each), the EUR customer will be charged the €35 price.
+When using multiple currencies, only the prices for the currency the customer is using (which is usually based on what site/domain/URL they are using) are evaluated.
+So if your customer is in the EUR site which charges €35 for the sale, even if you have USD pricing that’s cheaper (e.g. $25 each), the EUR customer will be charged the €35 price.